 This is obviously a much more official way of teaching Arabic, and bear in mind the school may take a commission too, but it is nonetheless a great starting point for finding private students who want a few more hours of learning outside of class time.

 Find out how to start teaching Arabic in Australia.

-This is definitely easier in a large city since there is a plethora of language schools on offer who cater to a wide range of students, and many of these schools do in fact offer Arabic.
+This is definitely easier in a large city since there are a plethora of language schools on offer that cater to a wide range of students, and many of these schools do in fact offer Arabic.

 Find more students by signing up to be a private tutor